Information About Your Care

 I hate the air puff thing.
 Is it necessary?

-Although it’s unpleasant, the air-puff test is one of several tests that can be used to measure eye pressure – an important part of an eye exam that helps the optometrist determine your risk of developing glaucoma.
-If you cannot manage this test, talk to your optometrist about other ways to measure your eye pressure.
+The air-puff test is one of several tests that can be used to measure eye pressure.
+This is an important part of an eye exam.
+It helps the optometrist determine your risk of developing glaucoma.
+If you find this test unpleasant, talk to your optometrist about other ways to measure your eye pressure.

 Prescription